emvivre/video_tools/README.md

 Description of each script :
 - video_concat.sh : concatenate several video to generate a single video
-- video_crop_region.sh : crop a region of the input video, depends on the slop program to dynamically get the region of interest defined by the user.
+- video_crop_region.sh : crop a region of the input video, depends on the slop program to dynamically get the region of interest.
 - video_extract_frame.sh : extract a single image frame
 - video_extract_frames.sh : extract each images frames
 - video_gen.sh : generate a video from several images frames